Our verdict

 The midsole is THE reason to buy it

 Probably the best part of the Rebel v3 is the FuelCell nitrogen-infused TPU midsole, which is superlative if you love soft-and-buttery foams.
-Fans even described it as spongy, responsive, and offers a smooth, natural ride.
-Those who tested it perfectly put it:
+It feels rather spongy and responsive and offers a smooth, natural ride.

 new-balance-fc-rebel-v3-stack-forefoot.JPG